Meghan Markle's Mom Doria Meets Prince Charles and Camilla Parker-Bowles for the First Time Before the Royal Wedding

-The time has come for Prince Harry and Meghan Markle's parents to meet.
+The time has come for the parents to meet.

 E!
-News has learned the American star and her British beau enjoyed afternoon tea on Wednesday with Markle's mother Doria Ragland and Prince Harry's father and stepmother, Prince Charles and Camilla, Duchess of Cornwall, marking the first time the parents have met each other.
+News has learned Meghan Markleand Prince Harry enjoyed afternoon tea on Wednesday with Markle's mother Doria Ragland and Prince Harry's father and stepmother, Prince Charles and Camilla, Duchess of Cornwall, marking the first time the parents have met each other.
 The roughly one-hour meeting took place at Clarence House, Charles and Camilla's official residence in London.

 E!
 News has learned it was a pleasant affair.
 Everyone got on very well and it was a happy day.